 Being remotely distributed doesn’t mean your team should be disconnected.
 Working online shouldn’t lead to feeling isolated, and it’s important for a facilitator or team leader to help virtual teams stay aligned and connected.

 Whether you’re developing a remote team from the ground up, resolving interpersonal issues, or just want your distributed colleagues to have fun, we have you covered!
-We’ve collected our best team development activities that are remote-friendly and organized them into several categories so you can find the right one for your needs!
+We’ve collected our best team building activities that are remote-friendly and organized them into several categories so you can find the right one for your needs!

 - Ice breakers for online team building